Rose Seidler House: History

-In 1855 to 1856 the NSW Lands Department put up for Crown land auction a large area from St Ives Public School to the present Clissold road, Wahroonga that included the Rose Seidler House site.
+In 1855 to 1856 the NSW Lands Department put up for Crown land auction a large area from St Ives Public School to the present Clissold Road, Wahroonga that included the Rose Seidler House site.
 For twenty years not one lot was sold and in 1877 the whole area was bought by William Billyard.
 After passing through several hands undeveloped, the mortgagee, The Sydney Land Bank and Financial Agency Co came into possession of it and subdivided the whole area into 38 allotments of 2–10 acre in 1893 and was called the "Pymble View Estate."

 During the turn of the century the more accessible areas attracted the attention of the developing middle class who were seeking property suitable for large houses and generous gardens in bushland settings.
 In the more inaccessible pockets such as Clissold Road, tradespeople and gardeners established market and flower gardens, orchards, dairies and poultry farms with an array of homebuilt shacks and sheds.

 The gazettal of the Cumberland County Plan in 1951 led to the promoting of neighbourhood areas whilst retaining open space and green belts.
 This planning scheme led to a new wave of developers and middle class professionals who were attracted to the bushland settings and vistas for architect-designed homes.

 In 1948 Harry Seidler arrived in Sydney to build a house for his parents and decided upon Clissold Road.
 The Seidler family purchased 16 acre for A£500.
 Seidler had envisaged a family estate.
-He strategically sited three houses which were flanked by an S shaped driveway.
+He strategically sited three houses which were flanked by an S-shaped driveway.
 There was provision for a swimming pool and communal areas in the centre of the triangle formed by the houses.
 The communal housing estate was surrounded by vegetable gardens and indigenous bush.

 Rose Seidler house was built between 1948 and 1950.
 By 1952 the 16 acre had been divided into three lots and by 1956 Marcus Seidler House and Rose House had been completed.
 The Seidler family lived here for the next twenty years.
-During this time subdivisions occurred and in the late 1960s Harry Seidler's parents passed away.
+During this time subdivisions occurred and in the late 1960s Harry Seidler's parents died.
 Rose Seidler House was leased out until 1980 and lived in by Elizabeth Evatt (sister-in-law of Harry Seidler) and her children Richard and Anne.
 In 1981 Harry Seidler renovated the interior and exterior of the house.

 In 1988 Harry Seidler officially handed over Rose Seidler House to the Minister Administering the Heritage Act.
-The property was leased to the Historic Houses Trust of New South Wales (now called Sydney Living Museums) for use as a public house museum.
+The property was leased to the Historic Houses Trust of New South Wales (now called Museums of History NSW) for use as a public museum.
 The museum has been open to the public each Sunday since 1991.